-TABLE 1: The City Plan and London Plan collectively define the 'Wilton Road/Tachbrook Street Retail Cluster' and three Local Centres 'Moreton Street', 'Pimlico' and 'Lupus Street'.
+TABLE 1: The City Plan and London Plan collectively define the 'Warwick Way/Tachbrook Street CAZ Retail Cluster' and three Local Centres 'Moreton Street', 'Pimlico' and 'Lupus Street'.
 In addition, the Neighbourhood Plan defines Pimlico Parades in parts of Moreton Street, Cambridge Street, Sussex Street, Westmoreland Terrace and part of Tachbrook Street.
 Different policies apply in each of these areas.

 Name Location What is there now?
 Changes in past few years Why they are important to the community of Pimlico How well used/risk of loss to other uses?
 Ambition for the area?
-Warwick Way/Tachbro ok Street Retail Cluster ' DEPOSITOR OF THE PARTY OF THE P Warwick Way From west of junction with Belgrave Road to Vauxhall Bridge Road Variety of local shops, smaller supermarkets, charity shops, delis, restaurants and cafés, bookmaker, hardware shop Increased dominance of charity shops and loss of some specialist food stores This is the major shopping artery of Pimlico and offers a centre for dining/pubs.
+Warwick Way/Tachbro ok Street CAZ R etail Cluster Warwick Way From west of junction with Belgrave Road to Vauxhall Bridge Road Variety of local shops, smaller supermarkets, charity shops, delis, restaurants and cafés, bookmaker, hardware shop Increased dominance of charity shops and loss of some specialist food stores This is the major shopping artery of Pimlico and offers a centre for dining/pubs.
 It provides the area with a good range of food retailers.
 Given Pimlico's demographic as a largely residential area, there would be a major impact if the current range of choices for food shopping or dining were lost, but local people would like the retail offering to be improved AMBER/ GREEN These two streets should maintain and, if possible, slightly increase the number and variety of retail offerings to meet more of Pimlico's needs within Pimlico itself.
 An improved street and shop environment could support this role without developing into a 'destination' for a much wider area.
-We would like a good range of restaurants but not too many hot food takeaways, which, because of wider amenity increase push as litter laistring.
-Wilton Road From Warwick Way to Gillingham Street Independent clothes shops, independent and chain restaurants, large Sainsbury's (the major food retailer in the Neighbourhood Area) Restaurants change format from time to time, but generally prosper.
-Fairly stable Unlikely to lose life and vibrancy, provided any development on QMSC block is supportive GREEN issues such as litter, loitering outside and noise would not have a positive effect on other businesses or on nearby residential areas Hard Hard Hard Hard Hard Hard Hard Hard Churton Street From Belgrave Road to Tachbrook Street Gails, coffee shop, pub, architects/designers, dentist, charity shop, hairdresser, wine shop, Housing Association, bridal shop, camera shop, restaurants, florist Loss of curry house, but gives the impression of slowly becoming livelier, possibly even gentrified This street gives life to the area with useful dining and shopping opportunities GREEN These streets are much valued as retail, dining and other service streets for Pimlico.
+We would like a good range of restaurants but not too many hot food takeaways, which, because of wider amenity iscues such as litter loitoring Wilton Road From Warwick Way to Gillingham Street Independent clothes shops, independent and chain restaurants, large Sainsbury's (the major food retailer in the Neighbourhood Area) Restaurants change format from time to time, but generally prosper.
+Fairly stable Unlikely to lose life and vibrancy, provided any development on QMSC block is supportive GREEN issues such as litter, loitering outside and noise would not have a positive effect on other businesses or on nearby residential areas Churton Street From Belgrave Road to Tachbrook Street Gails, coffee shop, pub, architects/ designers, dentist, charity shop, hairdresser, wine shop, Housing Association, bridal shop, camera shop, restaurants, florist Loss of curry house, but gives the impression of slowly becoming livelier, possibly even gentrified This street gives life to the area with useful dining and shopping opportunities GREEN These streets are much valued as retail, dining and other service streets for Pimlico.
 They have a vibrant village-centre feel, as opposed to serving just an ultra-local market as the parades in primarily residential areas do.
 We think this important role could and should continue, but if it is not possible, then some (CONTINUED OVER)